Family Education Rights and Privacy Act of 1974

 b.
 Academic records, grade reports, transcripts of grades, major and minor declaration forms, and such other information as may appear on the College transcript held in the Registrar’s Office.

 c.
-Records and documents related to the decisions of the Committee on Academic Status and the Student Conduct Committee and general information regarding the student’s curricular and extracurricular performance and activities, held in the office of the Dean of the College.
+Records and documents related to the decisions of the Committee on Academic Status and the Student Conduct Committee and general information regarding the student’s curricular and extracurricular performance and activities, held in the office of Student Affairs.

 d.
 Records held by those advising and evaluating students, such as academic advisers, the Health Professions Advisory Committee, the Office of Student and Post-Graduate Development, Faculty Dons, and House Deans.

 e.
 Records and documents held in the Office of Financial Aid.

 Further information about files, their location and their custodian is in the Office of the Provost and Dean of the Faculty.

 2. Privacy of Student Education Records

 a.
 Release of Student Education Records: No education record shall be released by the College or its agents, nor shall access be granted thereto without the consent of the student except as hereinafter provided in paragraph 2.b. below, or as otherwise provided by law.
 Student requests for the release of information may be made by completing the forms provided for the purpose with the officer of the College holding such education record(s).